austinp0573/Hardware/Quectel_LC86G-PA_Breakout_Board_V2.1/README.md

 ## 🙏 Acknowledgments

-Special thanks to [@roquemt](https://github.com/roquemt) — his guidance and insight were instrumental in helping me bring this project to life as my first successful PCB design.
+Special thanks to [@roquemt](https://github.com/roquemt) — his guidance and insight were instrumental in helping me bring my first successful PCB design project to life.

 Also, sincere appreciation to [StuartProjects](https://github.com/StuartsProjects) for the wealth of open-source work related to GNSS and RF.
 In particular, the [GPS performance comparisons](https://github.com/StuartsProjects/GPSTutorial/tree/master/GPS%20performance%20comparisons) repo was a valuable reference throughout development.